 Commonly referred to as a "nose job," Rhinoplasty is a plastic surgery procedure for correcting and reconstructing the nose, either to restore function or enhance appearance.
-In the surgery, an otolaryngologist (ear, nose, and throat specialist), a maxillofacial surgeon (jaw, face, and neck specialist), or a plastic surgeon, creates a functional, aesthetic, and facially proportionate nose by altering and manipulating the cartilage.
+In the surgery, a surgeon trained in operating on the nose creates a functional, aesthetic, and facially proportionate nose by altering and manipulating the cartilage.

 Through nose surgery, noses can be made smaller or larger, narrowed or straightened.
 Our ENT doctors have vast experience enhancing the appearance of noses and correcting nasal deformities.